kimmoeklund/java-camel-mqtt-kafka/README.md

 This is "learner" application to learn basics with Apache Camel and Kafka KStreams API.

 CamelApp: Application reads vessel AIS messages from MQTT topic and publishes them to Kafka topics.
+This application uses Digitraffic's [websocket API](https://www.digitraffic.fi/meriliikenne/#mqtt-websocket--rajapinnat) and their test environment.
-KStreamsApp: Joins vessel location and metadata messages as table
+KStreamsApp: Joins vessel location and metadata messages as table.

 ### Prerequisites